safespring/docs/content/backup/automation/more-info.md

 Performing the installations automatically may be especially desirable when such devices are deployed regularly.

-There is an excellent [article](https://blog.sigterm.se/posts/the-joys-of-bootstrapping-ibm-backup-client/) about how to do this.
+There is an excellent <a href="https://blog.sigterm.se/posts/the-joys-of-bootstrapping-ibm-backup-client/" target="_blank">article</a> about how to do this.
 It also goes to great lengths explaining how to programmatically configure **encrypted backups**.